TL-SC3171G - Surveillance Camera TP-LINK - Free user manual and instructions

 Note:

-You can set the alarm input function at alarm input page (Please go "Setting → Advance → Alarm input → Setting").
-For more details, you can check Section 8.6.
+You can set the alarm input function at the alarm input page (go to "Setting → Advance → Alarm input → Setting").
+For more details, check Section 8.6.

 Effective period: Set the period when the periodical sending is effective.